Information about Special Educational Needs / The Local Offer

 - Key Skills – Miss C Keane, Mr L Eames

-- Enriched Curriculum for Language – Mr L Eames, Miss C Keane
+- Communication Studies – Mr L Eames, Miss C Keane

 - Lego Therapy – Mr C Cook, Mr G Horsfield

-- Supporting in year 8 with processing difficulties (Mrs. E. Holden, Miss N. Andrews)
+- Supporting in Year 8 with processing difficulties - Mrs E Holden

 Skills and knowledge are kept up to date, and developed further according to need.

-All staff, teaching and support, are regularly trained in best approaches to supporting pupils with SEND in the mainstream classroom through INSET.
+All staff, teaching and support, are regularly trained in best approaches to supporting students with SEND in the mainstream classroom through INSET, ( Map, Master Move Forward and Adaptive Teaching are at the heart of this).

 What specialist services and expertise are available at or accessed by the school?

-The school has connections with CAMHS, the Educational Psychology Service, Sensory Support service, the Speech and Language Service, Social Services and the school also has a Pastoral Support Assistant.
-Relevant agencies provide advice as appropriate.
+The school has connections with CAMHS, the Educational Psychology Service, Sensory Support service, the Speech and Language Service, Social Services, Social Communication Team, The Sanctuary, LBAT.
+The school also has a Pastoral Support Assistant who oversees Early Help Plans.

 How accessible is the school both indoors and outdoors?

 All areas of the school except for the Art rooms are wheelchair accessible.
 Disabled toilets are positioned strategically throughout the school buildings.
-Recent adaptations to the environment give better support to pupils with visual impairment.
-The school successfully supports several pupils with a hearing impairment.
+The school has two lifts.
+Recent adaptations to the environment give better support to students with visual impairment.
+The school successfully supports several students with a hearing impairment.

-Parents of pupils with Education Health Care Plans are regularly contacted by the Support Team to discuss progress, and to consider strategies to support with relevant issues which may be causing concern.
-For parents of pupils on SEN (K) Support, the school follows the Graduated Response which entails careful planning for the pupil within the lesson, monitoring progress, and discussions with parents and Support if progress is not reaching the expected rate.
-Other strategies to support the pupil will then be considered.
+Parents and carers of students with Education Health Care Plans are regularly contacted by the Support Team to discuss progress, and to consider strategies to support with relevant issues which may be causing concern.
+For parents of students on SEN (K) Support, the school follows the Graduated Response which entails careful planning for the student within the lesson, monitoring progress, and discussions with parents, carers and teachers.
+Other strategies to support the student will then be considered.

-The member of the Board of Directors with responsibility for SEND is in regular contact with the Support Team, and is very supportive in all aspects of support for pupils.
+The member of the Board of Governors with responsibility for SEND is in regular contact with the Support Team, and is very supportive in all aspects of support for pupils.

-Transition arrangements are put into place for vulnerable pupils either joining or moving on from Bishop Luffa.
+Transition arrangements are put into place for vulnerable students either joining or moving on from Bishop Luffa.

-The school has an active PFA and parents are welcome to join this.
+The school has an active PFA and parents and carers are welcome to join this.

 How will my child be included in activities outside the school classroom including school trips?

-- All the extra -curricular activities within school are available for all pupils.
+- All the extra-curricular activities within school are available for all students - please contact faculties.

-- The Support Team runs a homework club after school, with Learning Support staff available to support pupils with their homework.
-They also run a break and lunch club.
+- The Support Team runs a homework club after school, with teaching assistants available to support students with their homework.
+They also run a break and lunch club.-please contact the Support faculty.

-- All school trips are available for all pupils and support is put in place as appropriate, in discussion with parents
+- School trips are available for all students and support is put in place as appropriate, in discussion with parents and carers.

 Contact Details of Staff in the Learning Support Team